iraj2468/simple-signup-form/README.md

 Usage:

-Clone the repository using: git clone https://github.com/iraj2468/simple-signup-form.git Open index.html in your web browser to view the form.
+Clone the repository using: git clone https://github.com/iraj2468/simple-signup-form.git Open from.html in your web browser to view the form.
-Customize the form and styles according to your requirements.